 2.1.
-Face Coverings Required In Public Places.
+Face Coverings Required In Public Places, Indoors Only.

 - a.
-The undersigned enacts the following restriction on the movement of people in public places and restriction on the operation of offices, business establishments, schools, and other places where people may travel or congregate. - b.
-For any place outside the home, including but not limited to businesses, schools, and other establishments and spaces: - 1.
-Face Coverings must be worn indoors if anyone else is in that space who is not a member of the same household. - 2.
-Face Coverings must be worn outdoors if it is not possible to consistently be physically distant by more than six (6) feet from non-household members. - c.
+The undersigned enacts the following restriction on the movement of people in public places and restriction on the operation of offices, business establishments, schools, and other places where people may travel or congregate: for any place outside the home or living accommodations, including but not limited to businesses, schools, and other establishments and spaces, Face Coverings must be worn indoors if anyone else is in that space who is not a member of the same household. - b.
 These requirements shall apply to all people at least five (5) years old, unless an exception applies.
 These requirements are recommended for all people over the age of two (2) years old. - 2.2.
-Restrictions for Specific Settings.
-Section 3 of this Executive Order states a series of specific Face Covering requirements for certain types of businesses and establishments.
-These requirements are in addition to, and not in lieu of, the general restrictions stated above. - 2.3.
 Employer Good Faith Obligation to Provide Face Coverings.
 Employers who have workers who perform work outside of their home in North Carolina and have not already provided Face Coverings for their workers shall make good-faith efforts to provide a one-week supply of reusable Face Coverings or a new disposable Face Covering daily as soon as possible for workers to use at their place of employment.
-New Face Coverings should be provided during the work day if the worker's Face Covering becomes soiled, torn, or wet. - 2.4.
+New Face Coverings should be provided during the work day if the worker's Face Covering becomes soiled, torn, or wet. - 2.3.
 Exceptions.
 This Executive Order does not require Face Coverings for-and a Face Covering does not need to be worn by-a worker or Guest who: - a.
-Should not wear a Face Covering due to any medical or behavioral condition or disability (including, but not limited to, any person who has trouble breathing, or is unconscious or incapacitated, or is otherwise unable to put on or remove the Face Covering without assistance); - b.
+Should not wear a Face Covering due to any medical or behavioral condition or disability (including, but not limited to, any person who has trouble breathing, or is unconscious or incapacitated, or is otherwise unable to put on or remove the Face Covering without assistance);

+- b.
 Is under five (5) years of age; - c.
 Is actively eating or drinking; - d.
 Is seeking to communicate with someone who is hearing-impaired in a way that requires the mouth to be visible; - e.
 Is giving a speech for a broadcast or to an audience; - f.
 Is working at home or is in a personal vehicle; - g.
 Is temporarily removing his or her Face Covering to secure government or medical services or for identification purposes; - h.
 Would be at risk from wearing a Face Covering at work, as determined by local, state, or federal regulations or workplace safety guidelines; - i.
-Has found that his or her Face Covering is impeding visibility to operate equipment or a vehicle; or j.
+Has found that his or her Face Covering is impeding visibility to operate equipment or a vehicle; or - j.
 Is a child whose parent, guardian, or responsible person has been unable to place the Face Covering safely on the child's face.